jpaulm/javafbp-websockets/README.md

 **Latest release: `javafbp-websockets-1.2.5`**

-The jar file can be obtained from `build/libs/`, and Releases <!--, and Maven-->.
-Maven contains the previous release - code will be promoted to Maven when TLS support is complete.
+The jar file can be obtained from `build/libs/`, Releases, and Maven.
+The new release should be up on Maven shortly, although the shield (below) will show the new release number earlier.
 The Maven shield is below.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp-websockets.svg?label=JavaFBP-WebSockets)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp-websockets%22)